Pure bullies are a distinctive group

 How disturbing.
 After all, Harry Potter’s father hadn’t been a social oaf—a slow-witted outsider who couldn’t think of anything better to do.
 James Potter had been an admired upper classman, a star athlete, a “cool” guy.
 He had no excuse for being a bully.

 But is that really unusual?
+Maybe not.

 We sometimes hear that bullies harass other people because they are emotionally insecure or socially incompetent.
 They resort to harassment and intimidation because they can’t think of any better way of getting attention.